SAIPRONE/fruit_data/README.md

 Replace `<script_name>` with the name you saved the script as.

 ### 📊 Dataset
-The script uses a dataset named `fruit_data_with_colors.txt`.
+The script uses a dataset named `fruit_data.csv`.
 Ensure this dataset is present in the mentioned path or update the `DATA_PATH` variable in the script with the appropriate location.

 ## 📈 Outputs
 1. The first 10 rows of the dataset are displayed.